ElMassimo/js_from_routes/README.md

 - <kbd>@js-from-routes/axios</kbd>

   Choose it if already using [axios], or have a complex use case that requires [interceptors](https://github.com/axios/axios#interceptors) or [different instances](https://github.com/axios/axios#creating-an-instance).

+- <kbd>@js-from-routes/inertia</kbd>

+  When using [Inertia.js], this package will allow you to easily submit forms and make requests using your existing configuration.

 - <kbd>@js-from-routes/redaxios</kbd>